 Why is that?
 In short:

-You can’t expect a calm analytical mind to earn from intraday, event based trading method.
-Such person will benefit more from swing trading based on longer duration charts.
+You can’t expect a calm analytical mind to earn from an intraday trading or event-based trading method.
+Such a person will benefit more from swing trading based on longer duration charts.

-Read: Why do you need a proper trading systems before you start trading?
+Read: Why do you need a proper trading system before you start trading?

 Now, once you have a trading system, you can backtest it on historical data to find out the expected return.